Sammidysam/football-mogul-stats/README.md

 Then, execute `./build.sh` in both `.` and `fe`, as well as `./run.sh` in both folders.
 The frontend will be on `localhost:3040` and the backend will be on `localhost:3041`.

+Actually, possibly run React on the local machine, as it is dreadfully slow in Docker.